 The American Civil Liberties Union of Ohio is headquartered at the Max Wohl Civil Liberties Center in Cleveland.
-The organization also maintains a regional office in Columbus.
+The organization also maintains regional offices in Columbus and Cincinnati.

 The ACLU of Ohio is an affiliate of the national ACLU.
-Founded in 1920, the national ACLU includes more than 500,000 members in all 50 states, making it our country's foremost advocate of individual rights.
+Founded in 1920, the national ACLU includes more than 1.5 million members in all 50 states, making it our country's foremost advocate of individual rights.
+The ACLU of Ohio, governed by a 24-member board of directors, has nearly 30,000 members and supporters statewide, in all of Ohio’s 88 counties.

 We are supported by annual dues and contributions from supporters, as well as grants from private foundations.
 We do not receive any government funding.